 Do TextBox1.Text=counter counter+=1 Loop until counter>1000

-In this example, the procedure will keep on adding a number by 1 and display the results in a list box.
+In this example, the procedure will generate two series in a list box.
+The first series starts with 1 and end with 100.
+The second series sums up the numbers in the first series.
 The process stops when it has repeated 100 times.

 * The loop in the above example can be replaced by the following loop: